Working Memory Capacity of ChatGPT: An Empirical Study: Methods

-Although in its very nature, LLMs are text-based, but at least one study has demonstrated that they have spatial reasoning abilities~\cite{bubeck2023sparks}.
+\paragraph{Spatial \textit{n}-back experiments.} Although in its very nature, LLMs are text-based, at least one study has demonstrated that they have spatial reasoning abilities~\cite{bubeck2023sparks}.
 To build on this promising trail and further examine the spatial working memory of ChatGPT, in the base version of the spatial \textit{n}-back task (Figure \ref{fig:spatial_schematics}a), we constructed a $3 \times 3$ grid using ASCII characters.
 For $n = \{1, 2, 3\}$, respectively, we generated 50 blocks of grid sequences, each grid featuring a letter \textbf{X} in one of the nine positions.
-Note that the letter \textbf{X} here was arbitrarily chosen to represent an occupied spatial location textually and could be substituted by any other letter or symbol.
+Note that the letter \textbf{X} was arbitrarily chosen to represent an occupied spatial location textually and could be substituted by any other letter or symbol.
 Each block contains 24 grids, including 8 match trials and 16 nonmatch trials.
-Like in the verbal \textit{n}-back tasks, the LLM was instructed to respond with "\texttt{m}" on match trials and "\texttt{-}" on nonmatch trials.
-We further explored the spatial working memory capacity of ChatGPT with the following modifications of the task (see Table \ref{tab:spatial_prompts} for detailed prompts):
+Like in the verbal \textit{n}-back tasks, the LLM was instructed to respond with ``\texttt{m}" on match trials and ``\texttt{-}" on nonmatch trials.
+We further explored the spatial working memory capacity of ChatGPT with the following modifications of the task: